khoidiep/TestSubmit/README.md

 Requirements:

 Step 1.
-Install git by typing in the command line "apt-get install git"
+Install git by typing in the command line "yum -y install git"

 Step 2.
-Install dialog by typing in the command "apt-get install dialog"
+Install dialog by typing in the command "yum -y install dialog"

 Step 3.
 Install xinetd (Extended Internet Services Daemon) by typing in the command "apt-get install xinetd"